Axelos certifications Vs PMI Certifications - Full Guide

 |Approach||Knowledge based approach||Process based approach that defines what, when, who and how|

-PMI and Axelos do not compete but they complement each other and both are recognized internationally as a family of best practice that address all levels of organization needs.
-PMI provides what knowledge should you know and Axelos provides the how-to apply this knowledge.
+PMI and Axelos do not compete but they complement each other and both are recognized internationally as a family of best practices that address all levels of organizational needs.
+PMI provides what knowledge should you know and Axelos provides the how-to to apply this knowledge.
 Both practices provide the foundation for doing projects right.

 Choose your own path.
 Whatever you prefer to study, Bakkah Learning has the right course for you.